-Involvement ambassadors are a group of students who are currently or have been involved in various organizations on campus.
-This means that with their combined experience they are eager to help new or returning students get involved and make their campus experience more memorable.
-They do this by meeting one-on-one with students for involvement consultations where they discuss interests, goals, hobbies, and much more.
-They will then find a set of student groups or organization that they believe would be a good fit.
+Involvement Ambassadors are a group of students who are currently or have been engaged in various organizations on campus.
+This means that with their combined experience they are eager to help new or returning students get connected and make their campus experience more memorable.
+They do this by meeting one-on-one with students for involvement consultations where they discuss interests, goals, hobbies and much more.
+They will then find a set of student groups or organizations that they believe would be a good fit.

-Sabah is a second-year studying Finance, planning on attending law school after completing her Bachelor’s.
-On campus, Sabah is part of the 2022 Eccles Scholars cohort and is involved in service projects through the Bennion Center, such as OneCare Hospice and Project Youth.
-Outside of school, Sabah coaches debate at Bingham High School.
-In her free time, Sabah enjoys finding new places to eat on campus, as well as reading, hiking, and cooking.
+Sial is a second-year student studying finance, who is planning on attending law school after completing her bachelor’s degree.
+On campus, Sial is part of the 2022 Eccles Scholars cohort and is involved in service projects through the Bennion Center, such as OneCare Hospice and Project Youth.
+Outside of school, Sial coaches debate at Bingham High School.
+In her free time, Sial enjoys finding new places to eat on campus, as well as reading, hiking and cooking.

-Sinndy will be a junior at the start of Fall 2019.
-As a first-generation undocumented college student, she attends the University Of Utah Honors College pursuing a double major in political science and sociology and a minor in ethnic studies.
-Sinndy was born in Guatemala and has grown up in West Valley City, Utah.
-Sinndy was the 20th Hinckley Institute of Politics intern hosted by the Ibarra Strategy Group since 2007 during the spring 2019 semester.
+Rios is a first-generation college student and a junior in the Honors College pursuing a double major in political science and sociology with a minor in ethnic studies.
+She was born in Guatemala and grew up in West Valley City, Utah.
+Rios was the 20th Hinckley Institute of Politics intern hosted by the Ibarra Strategy Group since 2007 during the Spring 2019 Semester.
 She is a member of several student organizations including Somos Dreamers where she helps advocate for undocumented students to pursue higher education.
-Upon graduation, Sinndy hopes to attend law school to become an immigration or civil rights attorney.
+Upon graduation, Rios hopes to attend law school to become an immigration or civil rights attorney.

-Lucas is a junior studying Psychology.
-On campus, Lucas is part of Involvement Ambassadors, Student Leadership Council, and the Honors College.
-Outside of campus, you can find Lucas volunteering at the Rape Recovery Center.
-In his free time, Lucas enjoys hiking, playing bass guitar, reading, and cooking with friends.
+Brizolara is a junior studying psychology.
+On campus, he is part of Involvement Ambassadors, Student Leadership Council and the Honors College.
+Outside of campus, you can find Brizolara volunteering at the Rape Recovery Center.
+In his free time, he enjoys hiking, playing bass guitar, reading and cooking with friends.